techidaily/site-win11-tips/source/_posts/mastering-windows-11s-voice-commands-keyboard-shortcut-essentials.md

  The**Ctrl + R** keyboard shortcut is especially useful for voice recorders.
 It starts a new recording without having to open the application and hit record manually.
 It's great for speeding up workflows, as it can save significant time when compared to manually starting a recording each time.

  If your recording sounds a little low-quality, it may be time to upgrade your microphone.
-Fortunately, we have a guide on[what to look for when buying a studio microphone](https://www.makeuseof.com/buying-studio-microphone-what-to-look-for/) to help you pick the right one.
+Fortunately, we have a guide on [what to look for when buying a studio microphone](https://www.makeuseof.com/buying-studio-microphone-what-to-look-for/) to help you pick the right one.

 ## 2\.
 Add a New Marker to the Recording